titom73/k8s-journey/docs/pod-deployments/nginx-with-ingress-vhost.md

 ### Specific load balancing

+By default, ingress load balance traffic using round robin approach on all replicas of a POD deployed matching `app=nginx-basics`.
 This part needs to deploy 3 different PODs to load balance across 3 different PODs

 ```yaml
 apiVersion: networking.k8s.io/v1beta1